 |

-10 (March/April 2006)
+Issue 10 (March/April 2006)

-wonderful example.
+family?
+Here's one wonderful example.

-Curriculum by Miranda Demarest
+Life Curriculum by Miranda Demarest Curriculum

-Curriculum for unschoolers?
+for unschoolers?
 It's not what you think!
-A mother describes
+A mother describes what she would like her

-what she would like her children to know as they grow into the world.
+children to know as they grow into the world.

 |